German Genealogy Guide Free Records, Research Tips and Resources to Help You Find Your Ancestors

 Where Can I Find The Information I Need?

 Start with home sources including living family members and family documents or photos.
 Your focus should be on names, places, and dates.
-Here are some tips from BYU for gathering information from home and family sources.
 Add this information to a family tree program and then begin additional research.

 If Your Ancestors Immigrated to the U.S. or Canada